Skip to content

 These are the most common factors affecting credit usage, though there are others.
 Understanding them can help you manage your credits more efficiently and get the most from your plan.

-The following scenarios use Cloud Agent Credits:
+The following scenarios use compute credits:

 • First-party integrations - Running agents through Slack or Linear integrations